Jeiwan/StackUnderflow/README.md

 13. ~~Fix routes (remove excessive concerns)~~
 14. ~~Fix `mark best` link when a new answer is added~~
 15. Merge `create` and `destroy` channes of answer
+16. ~~Test that votes are deleted after deleting question or answer~~